eldeivin/Machine-Learning-Applied-to-Credit-Risk-Analysis/README.md

 ## Repository Structure

+The initial step considers the exploration and analysis of the original database, processing both for training and testing, a modified version that considers the treatment of null values ​​and outliers, which improves the quality of data within the model.

 | File/Folder                                      | Description                                                                                  |
 |--------------------------------------------------|----------------------------------------------------------------------------------------------|
 | `Exploratory-Data-Analysis.ipynb`                | Jupyter notebook for initial data exploration, cleaning, and visualization.                  |